Want to see how IZEA impacted the history of influencer marketing?

-Travel back in time with The History of Influencer Marketing and take a deep dive into how marketers harnessed the power of social networking to reach new customers through the ages.
+Travel back in time and take a deep dive into how marketers harnessed the power of social networking to reach new customers through the ages.
 In this SlideShare presentation trace Influencer Marketing’s evolution from early product placement at the dawn of the motion picture age to a social media phenomenon in the digital age.

 History of Influencer Marketing SlideShare Transcript

 - Inﬂuencer marketing dates back to the late 19th century when companies began paying celebrities to endorse products like cigarettes and home goods.
 The rising popularity of movies ampliﬁed the power of celebrity endorsements; fans wanted to emulate the stars they saw on the screen.

 - Advertisers capitalized on the popularity of radio, ﬁlm, and television’s most beloved stars, like Elizabeth Taylor.
 Each medium brought a new era of celebrity endorsements.

 - Advertisers of the 1950s sold lifestyles, not products.
 Instead of showing consumers the beneﬁts of items or demonstrating how they compared to competitors’ goods, advertisers gave consumers a glimpse of how the products could improve their lives.

 - Public Domain During the 20th century, interest in psychology also grew as people wanted to understand the forces inﬂuencing behavior.
 This prompted several landmark studies in the ﬁelds of psychology and communication.